 6.1 Stakeholders in Pakistan

 In cooperation with N. Khan (Interview, September 7th, 2015), the director for coordination of the RE Resource Mapping Initiative, possible institutional beneficiaries of the ESMAP initiative were discussed.
-The following institutions were evaluated of being expert to represent the stakeholder who could benefit from the data measured by the ESMAP RE Resource Mapping Initiative as an institution:
+Among the possible institutions a selected group was evaluated for further consideration.
+The following institutions were elicited of being expert to represent the stakeholder who could benefit from the data measured by the ESMAP RE Resource Mapping Initiative as an institution:

 AEDB - Aqeel Jafri, Director Policy AEDB